ssali90/simple-php-Shopping-Cart/README.md

 }
 ```

-To check if a spesific item exists and its details call
+To check if a specific item exists and output its details call
 ```
 $items->getDetails($id)->quantity()
 ```